-- similar biogeoclimatic conditions that influence site potential; - similar historical disturbance regimes that influence vegetation structure and species composition; and - sufficient size to provide the range of habitat conditions for naturally occurring communities (except for a few megafauna with large spatial needs, e.g., wolves).
+- similar biogeoclimatic conditions that influence site potential; - similar historical disturbance regimes that influence vegetation structure and species composition; and lead auditor: An auditor appointed to lead an audit team.
+Also referred to as an audit team leader (ISO 19011:2018, 3.14, note 1).

+• sufficient size to provide the range of habitat conditions for naturally occurring communities (except for a few megafauna with large spatial needs, e.g., wolves).